|

 Opening for White According to Kramnik 1.Nf3 Volume 1b

 This book is devoted to the contemporary variations of the classical system of the King’s Indian Defence.
 The author classifies into that group the lines in which after: 1.Nf3 Nf6 2.c4 g6 3.Nc3 Bg7 4.e4 d6 5.d4 0-0 6.Be2 e5 7.0-0, Black plays 7...exd4, 7...Na6, or 7...Nc6.
-This definition might seem to you to be a bit unusual, but I believe Black’s hopes to obtain a good counterplay are based mostly on these variations, in which the opening theory is developing most intensely...
-More details »

 An Expert's Guide to the 7.Bc4 Gruenfeld

 In his new book GM Sakaev analises all major systems after 1.d4 Nf6 2.c4 g6 3.Nc3 d5 4.cxd5 Nxd5 5.e4 Nxc3 6.bxc3 Bg7 7.Bc4.
 He also pays considerable attention to unusual, but tricky schemes as 7...0-0 8.Ne2 Qd7 and 8...Nc6.
 The author shows how Black could equalise when White deviates from the most testing variations, like in the case of 7...ñ5 8.Ne2 Nc6 9.Be3 0-0 and now 10.Rc1 or 10.Rb1.
 Of course the focus of the book is on the topical position which arises after 7...ñ5 8.Ne2 Nc6 9.Be3 0-0 10.0-0.
-The readers will find a detailed explanation and analysis...
-More details »
+The readers will find a detailed explanation and analysis of all reasonable continuations with Sakaev's recommendations where to look for an advantage.
+The author reveals some very promising novelties on the main road of his favourite variation.

 Opening for White according to Anand 7

-Dear readers, You are holding in your hands volume seven of our series Opening for White according to Anand 1.e4, in which we have analyzed one of the most popular variations of the French Defence - the Winawer system (1.e4 e6 2.d4 d5 3.Nc3 Bb4).
-I will completely agree that the systems 3.e5 and 3.Nd2...
-More details »
+You are holding in your hands volume seven of our series Opening for White according to Anand 1.e4, in which we have analyzed one of the most popular variations of the French Defence - the Winawer system (1.e4 e6 2.d4 d5 3.Nc3 Bb4).

 Opening for White according to Anand 6

-Dear readers, You are holding in your hands volume sixt of our series Opening for White according to Anand 1.e4.
+You are holding in your hands volume sixt of our series Opening for White according to Anand 1.e4.
 This volume covers 1.e4 e6 2.d4 d5 3.Nc3 de4, 3...Nf6 and other moves.
-Whenever there are drawbacks to something, there are advantages to it as well.
-White’s space edge can be neutralized by timely ...
-More details »

 Opening for White according to Anand 5

 This book is devoted to openings (to put it mildly?) rather exotic.
 In fact, most of the chess-professionals consider the systems that we have analyzed in this volume as simply incorrect.
 It is maybe the Alekhine Defence, which can be spared such definite evaluation, but this would be probably only due to the reputation of this outstanding chess-genius.
-It is hardly worth denying that Black would eventually fail to equalize after moves like 1?a6, or 1...b6.
-Nevertheless... the chess-players...
-More details »

 Opening for White according to Anand 4

 The fourth book of the series is devoted to opening schemes, which arise after the moves 1.e4 d6, or 1.e4 g6.
 These systems have proved their right of existence, despite the numerous attempts to refute them once and for all.
 The positions are so diverse strategically and so rich tactically that they deserve a separate volume.
 Black avoids early clashes and narrows his ?sphere of influence? to only three ranks.
-However his harmonious development enables him to attack often White?s powerful centre successfully...
-More details »
+However his harmonious development enables him to attack often White?s powerful centre successfully.

 Jose Raul Capablanca II - Games 1925-1939

 This book of the CHESS STARS series is devoted to Jose Raul Capablanca, the third world champion.
 All Capablanca's tournament and match games, annotated by famous Grandmasters and Masters, are brought together in two volumes.
-For the current Second Revised Edition we have commented again practically every encounter.
-We have also added 61 new exhibition...
-More details »

 Jose Raul Capablanca I - Games 1901-1924

-This book of the CHESS STARS series is devoted to Jose Raul Capablanca, the third world champion.
 All Capablanca's tournament and match games, annotated by famous Grandmasters and Masters, are brought together in two volumes.
-For the current Second Revised Edition we have commented again practically every encounter.
-More details »

 Opening for White according to Anand 3

 The third volume of the popular series "Opening for White according to Anand -1.e4" deals with the Caro-Kann Defence.
 It has the reputation as the opening of the chess-academics.
-Capablanca, Botvinnik, Petrosian and Karpov - this list of great chess-champions that have been life-long devotees of the Caro-Kann Defence can be easily extended.
-More details »

 Super Tournaments 2003

-Contains 175 extensively commented games of world?s best players Kasparov (12), Kramnik (35), Ponomariov (25), Anand (35), Leko (22) with annotations by the top-rated players: Khalifman (Elo 2674, 14th FIDE World Champion), Shipov (2593), Yevseev(2580), Bezgodov (2550), S. Ivanov (2544), M. Golubev (2527), Beim (2518), Vlassov (2476), Notkin (2471) More details »
+Contains 175 extensively commented games of world?s best players Kasparov (12), Kramnik (35), Ponomariov (25), Anand (35), Leko (22) with annotations by the top-rated players:

 Challenging the Sicilian with 2.a3!?

-The newest book of the series ?Chess Stars Openings? is devoted to the enterprising and quite original and unexplored possibility for White - 1.e4 c5 2.a3!?
 The strong practical players who do not have time or desire to go into long theoretical Sicilian battles can try to enrich their opening repertoire with this remarkable system.
-More details »

 Opening for White according to Anand 1.e4 (vol.2)

 This volume is devoted to the main lines of one of the most popular and interesting openings in chess theory - the Ruy Lopez.
-More details »

 The Queen's Gambit Accepted, Third Edition

-A brand new edition of the book, devoted to a super reliable opening, suitable for all players up to the level of world champions.
 With the combined efforts of Kasparov, Karpov, Anand, Ponomariov QGA presently reached the status of a super reliable opening, suitable for all players up to the level of world champions.
-The authors digested all the available material up to ...
-More details »

 Opening for White according to Kramnik 1.Nf3 (vol.3)

 This volume examines the Maroczy system, English Opening with 1...c5, Modern Defence, Dutch Defence and some rare lines.
-More details »

 Opening for White according to Kramnik 1.Nf3 (vol.2)